lydiapostk/greenfield/README.md

 To stop the container, run:
 `docker-compose down   # stops but keeps data`

+To initialise the data:

+1. Run the init.sql script in PostGres DB.
+2. In the root directory, run the following:
+   `python -m Greenfield.db.init`

 To wipe data:
 `docker-compose down -v   # deletes containers + volumes (wipes data)`